Cr0mb/Python-Web-Scanner/README.md

 ![image](https://github.com/Cr0mb/Python-Web-Scanner/assets/137664526/19077671-5b88-446d-aa02-ad0e2102c862)

 9. SSH Address Extractor (ssh.py)
+> organize_ports.py will do the same thing, I should have thought of it first.
 - Extracts SSH addresses from a file (ports.txt) containing port scan results.
 - Identifies addresses that have port 22 (SSH) open and saves them to another file (ssh.txt).